YinJC/uk-tex-faq/FAQ-watermark.md

----
-layout: page
-title: 'Watermarks' on every page
+# 'Watermarks' on every page
----

 It's often useful to place some text (such as 'DRAFT') in the background of every page of a document.
 For LaTeX users, the